Salafi jihadist insurgency in the Gaza Strip: 2014

 On 2 February, MSC declared allegiance to IS.

 The Meir Amit Intelligence and Terrorism Information Center stated they documented several incidents of Gazan Salafi jihadist activity throughout 2014.
 On 12 February "Salafi jihadist elements" in Gaza declared allegiance to IS.
 Then on 12 June, in response to the successful IS northern Iraq offensive in June 2014, Salafi jihadists held a pro-IS rally in Rafah that was dispersed by Hamas police.
 On 8 July– the first day of the 2014 Gaza War– Salafi jihadists published footage of themselves launching rockets at Israel.
+During that war, Jaysh al-Ummah participated in fighting against Israel.

 The first IS-inspired attack inside Gaza by Salafi jihadists was the October bombing of the French cultural center in Gaza City.

 On 3 December, IS affiliates in Gaza, using the name "Wilayah Gaza", published a statement threatening to kill 18 Gazan poets and writers for allegedly insulting Islam.
 The French cultural center was bombed again on 11 December, and remmants of Jund Ansar Allah claimed responsibility.